 Between 1 April 2017 and 31 March 2022, public sector bodies in England with 250 or more staff were set a Government target to employ an average of at least 2.3% of their staff as new apprentice starts.
 It was a statutory requirement for public sector bodies to report on their progress.

-• New apprenticeship starts represented 1.6% of total employees.
-This is slightly lower than the 1.7% reported between the same dates in the previous year.
+New apprenticeship starts during the period (totalling 56,300) were equivalent to 1.6% of all employees in public sector bodies who made a valid data return.
+This proportion is slightly lower than the 1.7% reported between the same dates in the previous year.

-Note: The overall public sector response rate is currently at around 90% of that seen in the final 22-23 collection.
+Note: The overall public sector response rate for 23-24 is around 93% of that seen in the final 22-23 collection.

 Sub-sectors